Disintegration (The Cure album): Release

 Disintegration was released on 2 May 1989 and peaked at number three on the UK Albums Chart, the highest position the band had placed on the chart at that point.
 In the UK, the lead single "Lullaby" became the Cure's highest-charting hit in their home country when it reached number five.
 In the US, due to its appearance in the film Lost Angels, the band's American label Elektra Records released "Fascination Street" as the first single.
-The international follow-up single to "Lullaby", "Lovesong", became the Cure's highest-charting hit in the United States, when it reached number two on the Billboard charts.
+The international follow-up single to "Lullaby", "Lovesong", became the Cure's highest-charting hit in the United States, when it reached number two on the Billboard Hot 100.
 The success of Disintegration was such that the March 1990 final single "Pictures of You" reached number 24 on the British charts, despite the fact that the album had been released a year earlier.
 Disintegration was certified silver (60,000 copies shipped) in the United Kingdom, and by 1992 had sold more than three million copies worldwide.